“… Returning to the source is serenity …” ~ Lao Tzu

 … and/or visit America’s Food Fund Go Fund Me page and help feed the neighbors in need …

-And, we again, express our deepest gratitude to 1) the COVID-19 Frontline Responders (all the healthcare professionals – doctors, nurses, hospital/medical-services staff – firefighters, law enforcement, volunteers, and any/all the people involved in keeping the “system-at-large” functioning for ALL of us) … and 2) Go Fund Me for organizing campaigns to a) feed the needy and b) support organizations and people that are dedicated to addressing both urgent needs and systemic problems that undermine justice & equality.
+And, we again, express our deepest gratitude to 1) the COVID-19 Frontline Responders (all the healthcare professionals – doctors, nurses, hospital/medical-services staff – firefighters, law enforcement, volunteers, and any/all the people involved in keeping the “system-at-large” functioning for ALL of us) … and 2) Go Fund Me for organizing such campaigns …

 THANK YOU – our lives would not be possible without your dedication.